geri1701/freecut/README.md

 # freecut

 freecut is a free and open source cut optimizer software for optimizing rectangular cut pieces from panels.
-It is easy to use and after you have made the entries in the Gui, a pdf file is created with the result.
+It is easy to use and after you have made the entries in the gui, a pdf file is created with the result.

 This software is written in Rust using the Rust bindings for the FLTK Graphical User Interface library [fltk-rs](https://crates.io/crates/fltk), [comfy-table](https://crates.io/crates/comfy-table), [pdf-canvas](https://crates.io/crates/pdf-canvas) and the genetic algorithms and heuristics from the